Docs/ Connect to EC2 Instances without SSH Port 22

 Manual setup

-Alternatively, add the following to your ~/.ssh/config manually:
+Or add it to your ~/.ssh/config yourself:

 Host i-* mi-*